dkubeio/dkubex-examples/rag/query/README.md

 - **`reranker`:**
     - `model`: Name of the re-ranker model from Hugging Face.
-    - `top_n`: The number of top results to re-rank.
+    - `top_n`: The number of results to re-rank.

 - **`contexts_joiner`:**
     - `separator`: Separator used for joining different contexts.

 - **`chat_engine`:**
     - `llm`: Specifies the LLM to be used for generation.
-Use `dkubex` for dkube deployments.
+Use `dkubex` for DKubeX deployments.
     - `url`: Service URL for the LLM deployment to be used.
     - `llmkey`: Authentication key for accessing the LLM service.
     - `window_size`: Size of the window for context generation.